 At Six’s Dining Room

-Expect a great range of charcuterie, along with a delicious seafood platter including lobster, crab, shrimp and oysters.
+Part restaurant, part grocery store, this Urban Deli is a foodie’s paradise in the centre of Sofo, Sodermalm.
+Expect a great range of charcuterie, along with must-try seafood platters including lobster, crab, shrimp and oysters.

 Stockholm’s Old Town